NiklasPfister/adaXT/docs/api_docs/Predictor.md

 # Predictor Class

-The prediction class is used for customizing how a tree.predict functions.
+The predictor class is used for customizing how tree.predict functions.
 The defaults can be seen below.

 ::: adaXT.predictor.predictor